 Because books disagree, the same bet can be +150 at one and +160 at another.
 That gap adds up fast: an extra $10 of profit per $100, every time you take the better side.
 I never place a bet without checking a few books first, and the Odds Calculator plus the live odds screen make it a two-second habit rather than a chore.
 Over a season, taking +160 instead of +150 on the bets you were going to make anyway is a real, low-effort edge.

-When I glance at a board, I run the same three-step check every time:
+When I glance at a board, I run the same three-step check on every price.
+Take an NBA underdog sitting at +200:

-That is the whole workflow, and it works on any sport — an NFL spread at -110, an MLB moneyline at +135, an NBA underdog at +200.
+That workflow holds on any sport: an NFL spread at -110, an MLB moneyline at +135, an NBA dog at +200.
 The signs and the math never change.

 What does +150 mean in betting?
 A +150 price means the outcome is an underdog and a $100 bet wins $150 in profit ($250 total back).
 It also implies about a 40% chance of winning.